 Professor Kaveh Madani is an environmental scientist, educator, and activist, working at the interface of science, policy, and society.
 He has previously served as the Deputy Vice President of Iran in his position as the Deputy Head of Iran’s Department of Environment, the Vice President of the UN Environment Assembly Bureau, and the Chief of Iran’s Department of Environment’s International Affairs and Conventions Center.

 He is known internationally for his work on integrating game theory into water resources management models as well as his role in raising public awareness about water and environmental problems in his home country, Iran.
-He is currently a Henry Hart Rice Senior Fellow at the MacMillan Center for International and Area Studies of Yale University and a Visiting Professor at the Centre for Environmental Policy (CEP) of Imperial College London.
+He is currently the Head of the Nexus Research Programme at UNU-FLORES and a Research Professor at the City University of New York’s Remote Sensing Earth Systems Institute (CUNY CREST).

 His work is focused on complex human-natural systems.
 He is an expert in developing and applying mathematical, economic and systems analysis models to complex problems involving water, energy, food, climate and environment to derive policy and governance insights.
 He has co-authored nearly 200 publications with his students and colleagues out of their work in North America, Europe, Africa, Asia and Middle East on issues such as water management, environmental policy, energy systems, food security, climate change impacts and adaptation, sustainable development, environmental security/diplomacy, and transboundary-conflicts and negotiations.

 Kaveh Madani has shown a strong leadership in community-building activities and has served as a promoter of initiatives that raise the profile of his research community.
 Madani has been successful in bridging the gap between academic theory and practice by addressing progressive and socially significant problems and by communicating his findings not only to other researchers and policy makers, but also to the public, in order to raise awareness around key environmental issues.